BROADMOOR RESORT West Course 719-577-5790

 The Broadmoor, located on the outskirts of Colorado Springs is a beautiful full service luxury resort with 5-star amenities and service.
 Originally opened in 1918 with 350 rooms,

-the resort property now features 700 guest rooms and suites with more to be added when the golf course cottages open in May of 2009.
-There is a great variety of dining and
+the resort property now features 784 guest rooms and suites along with private cabins and upscale ranch accommodations.
+There is a great variety of dining and shopping

-shopping opportunities, as well as an indoor and outdoor pool area, fitness center, full service spa (ranked as one of the top 25 resort spas by Conde Nast), tennis courts
+opportunities, as well as an indoor and outdoor pool area, fitness center, full service spa (ranked as one of the top 25 resort spas by Conde Nast), tennis courts and more.
+For

-(renovated for May 2009) and more.
-For information on the resort and stay and play packages, visit their website by clicking on the following link www.broadmoor.com
+information on the resort and stay and play packages, visit their website by clicking on the following link www.broadmoor.com .

 environment visitors will encounter incredible mountain views, and plentiful wildlife.
 There is a full service range with lessons of all types available for members and guests, and a